Frequently Asked Questions

 Quimper Unitarian Universalist Fellowship, S end of parking lot (Kai Tai side)

-Residential host near Salish Coast Elementary, 1107 14th St. Corner of 14th and Cleveland St (on the Cleveland side of the lot)
+Residential host near Salish Coast Elementary, 1107 14th St. Corner of 14th and Cleveland St (on the Cleveland side of the lot).
+Please do not approach house!

 -